build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-> **Note**
->
-> **Best Practice:** We took the CI steps in CodePipeline with CodeBuild, and the buildspec.yml file was required for this step in CodeBuild.

-This CI process will automatically build an image and upload it to the ECR repository weaveworksdemos/front-end if any front-end code changed.
+This CI process will automatically build an image and upload it to the ECR repository `weaveworksdemos/front-end` if any front-end code changed.
 The format of the image tag is **[branch]-[commit]-[build number]**.

 #### 4.2 Image Auto-Updating

-In an agile environment of continuous integration, such as development testing, it is too cumbersome to update a GitOps repository manually or via scripts after building and releasing new service images.
-Flux provides comprehensive and powerful automatic Git repository image upgrading feature.
-The automatic image updating feature requires Flux to enable the image updating component in configuration.
-If not, it can be enabled by adding the parameters --components-extra=image-reflector-controller,image-automation-controller when repeating Flux bootstrap.
+When you're working in an agile environment with continuous integration, like during development testing, updating a GitOps repository or using scripts to manage new service images can be a real hassle.
+Fortunately, Flux has an awesome automatic image upgrading feature that takes care of this for you.
+To use it, all you have to do is enable the image updating component in your configuration.
+If you haven't done that yet, no worries, just add the parameters `--components-extra=image-reflector-controller,image-automation-controller` when you repeat the Flux bootstrap to enable it.

 To achieve image-based automatic updating, we need to take the following steps: